 2) John wrote: “All the people came to Him and sat down, and Jesus was teaching them.”

 c.
 The scribes and Pharisees found no fault in Jesus’ teaching to condemn Him.
 They are now setting up a scheme to tempt Jesus into an offense against the Law, the people, or the authority of Rome.
-During the night or days before, they were engaged in formulating their plot to tempt Jesus.
+During the night or days before, they were formulating their plot to tempt Jesus.
 Their plot would include these elements,

 1) First, bringing a woman to Him who they allege was caught in the very act of adultery (one could only imagine how all this could have just happened inadvertently or by chance).

-2) Second, formulate it; by securing witting parties to pretend they were caught in adultery (which was part of the plot) and securing at least two false witnesses.
+2) Second, formulate it by securing witting parties to pretend they were caught in adultery (which was part of the plot) and securing at least two false witnesses.
 Church, are you getting all this down?

 3) Thirdly, securing the woman’s alleged partner from seizure and conviction during her trial.

 d.
 There was only one purpose for their sinister work: “An evil heart of unbelief,” Hebrews 3:12.
 Evil always lurks about when goodness is being done.
-Satan was also working in the leaders' hearts to snare them: in an attempt to end Jesus' work of redemption.
+Satan was also working in the leaders' hearts to snare them in an attempt to end Jesus' work of redemption.

 e.
-Jeremiah wrote: “The heart is deceitful above all things, and desperately wicked: who can know it?”
+Jeremiah wrote: “The heart is deceitful above all things and desperately wicked: who can know it?”
 Jeremiah 17:9; Jeremiah 16:12.

 B. The plot is executed.
-The scribes and Pharisees now bring a woman to Jesus with their witnesses: alleging she was caught in the “very act of adultery,” John 8:3.
+The scribes and Pharisees now bring a woman to Jesus with their witnesses, alleging she was caught in the “very act of adultery,” John 8:3.
 This statement would bear heavily on the Master's handling of this case.
 John depicts the incident,

 1. He wrote: “And the scribes and Pharisees brought unto Him a woman taken in adultery; and when they had set her in the midst, They say unto Him, Master; this woman was taken in adultery, in the very act,” John 8:3-4.
 Observe,